OlympusDAO/olympus-frontend/docs/EMERGENCY_SHUTDOWN_DASHBOARD.md

 - What arguments to pass
 - Which contract address to use

-All of this is pre-configured in generated files based on the Solidity scripts from olympus-v3.
+All of this is pre-configured in generated files based on the JSON config from olympus-v3.

 ### Running Codegen